-Long-term care involves not only a loss of personal autonomy; it also comes at a tremendous financial price.
+Long-term care involves a loss of personal autonomy and comes at a tremendous financial price.
 Proper planning can help your family prepare for the financial toll and protect assets for future generations.

 Long-term care can be very expensive, especially around-the-clock nursing home care.
 Most people end up paying for nursing home care out of their savings until they run out, at which point they can qualify for Medicaid to pick up the cost.

-Medicaid rules require that recipients have no more than $2,000 in "countable" assets (the figure may be somewhat higher in some states) and limited income.
+Medicaid rules require that recipients have no more than $2,000 in countable assets (the figure may be somewhat higher in some states) and limited income.
 Any excess assets need to be spent down before you can qualify for Medicaid.
-In addition, in order to be eligible for Medicaid, you cannot have recently transferred assets.
-If you transfer assets within five years of applying for Medicaid, you may be subject to a penalty period during which you cannot receive benefits.
-After you die, Medicaid also has the right to recover from your estate, which in the case of a Medicaid recipient usually means only the house.
+In addition, in order to be eligible for Medicaid, you can't have recently transferred assets.
+If you transfer assets within five years of applying for Medicaid, you may be subject to a penalty period during which you can't receive benefits.
+After you die, Medicaid also has the right to recover health care costs from your estate, which usually means taking your home.

 - Trusts.
-One of most important estate planning tools you can use is an "irrevocable" trust -- a trust that cannot be changed after it has been created.
+One of the most important estate planning tools you can use is an "irrevocable" trust -- a trust that cannot be changed after it has been created.
 In most cases, this type of trust is drafted so that the income is payable to you (the person establishing the trust, called the "grantor") for life, and the principal cannot be applied to benefit you or your spouse.
-At your death the principal is paid to your heirs.
-This way, the funds in the trust are protected and you can use the income for your living expenses.
-For Medicaid purposes, the principal in such trusts is not counted as a resource, provided the trustee cannot pay it to you or your spouse for either of your benefits.
+At your death, the principal is paid to your heirs.
+This way, the funds in the trust are protected, and you can use the income for your living expenses.
+For Medicaid purposes, the principal in such trusts is not counted as a resource, provided the trustee can't pay it to you or your spouse for either of your benefits.
 However, if you do move to a nursing home, the trust income will have to go to the nursing home.
-And to avoid Medicaid’s “look-back period,” the trust must be funded at least five years before applying for benefits.
-For more information on how to use a trust in Medicaid planning, click here.
+And to avoid Medicaid’s look-back period, the trust must be funded at least five years before applying for benefits.
+Learn more about using a trust for Medicaid planning.

 - Annuities.
 Annuities are another tool married couples can use to prepare for Medicaid.
-An immediate annuity, in its simplest form, is a contract with an insurance company under which the policyholder pays a certain lump sum of money to the insurer and the insurer sends the policyholder a monthly check for the rest of his or her life.
-In most states the purchase of an annuity is not considered to be a transfer for purposes of eligibility for Medicaid, but is instead the purchase of an investment.
+An immediate annuity, in its simplest form, is a contract with an insurance company under which the policyholder pays a certain lump sum of money to the insurer, and the insurer sends the policyholder a monthly check for the rest of their life.
+In most states, the purchase of an annuity is not considered to be a transfer for purposes of eligibility for Medicaid.
+It is an investment purchase instead.
 It transforms otherwise countable assets into a non-countable income stream.
 As long as the income is in the name of the spouse who is not in the nursing home, it's considered non-countable.
-For single individuals, annuities are less useful, but if you transfer assets, you may be able to use an annuity to pay for long-term care during the Medicaid penalty period that results from the transfer.
+For single individuals, annuities are less useful, but if you transfer assets, you may be able to use an annuity to pay for long-term care during a Medicaid penalty period resulting from a transfer.

-- Protecting your home.
-After a Medicaid recipient dies, the state must attempt to recoup from his or her estate whatever benefits it paid for the recipient's care.
-This is called "estate recovery."
+- A Life Estate.
+After a Medicaid recipient dies, the state must attempt to recoup the costs of care from their estate.
+This is called estate recovery.
 For most Medicaid recipients, their house is the only asset available, but there are steps you can take to protect your home.
-Putting your house in a trust can be a good option, but once a house is placed in an irrevocable trust, you cannot remove it.
+Putting your house in a trust can be a good option, but once a house is placed in an irrevocable trust, you can't remove it.
 Another option is a life estate, which is a form of joint ownership of property between two or more people.
-They each have an ownership interest in the property, but for different periods of time.
-The person holding the life estate possesses the property currently and for the rest of his or her life.
-The other owner has a current ownership interest but cannot take possession until the end of the life estate, which occurs at the death of the life estate holder.
+They each have an ownership interest in the property but for different periods of time.
+The person holding the life estate possesses the property currently and for the rest of their life.
+The other owner has a current ownership interest but can't take possession until the end of the life estate, which occurs at the death of the life estate holder.

-Talk to your attorney about whether your estate plan should include preparation for possible Medicaid eligibility.
-To find an attorney near you, click here.
+Find an attorney near you to discuss whether your estate plan should include preparation for Medicaid eligibility.